L1ncey/Zonix-Practice/README.md

 It's a plugin which works with Spigot 1.8 ONLY.
 *It looks terribly like PotPvP.*

-## How to use it ?
-Its a Maven project LOOL.

 ## Can I resell it ?
 As your wish.